Squeak!

-Squeak! is a children's TV show made by SMG Productions (now known as STV Studios) for ITV1's children's strand CITV.
+Squeak! is a children's TV show made by SMG Productions (now known as STV Studios) for ITV's children's strand CITV.
 The series re-broadcast in 2007 on STV, on their wknd@stv strand, and from 2014 as part of the "Weans' World" block on STV Glasgow and STV Edinburgh.
 There is a DVD boxset available which features all the episodes.
-Squeak! was formerly broadcast in the United States on BabyFirst TV from 2006-2023.
+Squeak! was formerly broadcast in the United States on BabyFirst TV from 2006 to 2023.

 The show follows three young mice: Tizzy, Toot and Tog.
 They live in the "Tick Tock Clock".